 On Tuesday, I was naming parts of my garden after cats, and yesterday I started ranking vegetables on things like Tasteability and How-Much-Do-We-Eat-ability.

 Yes, I’ve been back on the fruit and veg spreadsheets.
 I don’t know, maybe I’m just looking for any excuse to think about vegetables when the weather’s rubbish.
 Maybe I’m just destined to be an accountant one day.

 Anyway, I started a new spreadsheet to help me decide on the most important vegetables to grow in my new kitchen garden.
 This came as a result of starting work on my Plot Plan 2013 and the sudden realisation that some days, I stand over the space and panic that I’ve got nowhere near as much room as I thought.
 Therefore, a list of priority veg is required.

 So, I made up some criteria to help me with this.
 I rated veg between 1 and 5 on space efficiency (how much space do I need for a decent crop), the cost in shops, reliability, how tasty we find the veg, how well they keep or freeze, and how much of the veg we eat.

 Not All Veg are Equal

 5 was a good rating, and 1 was poor.
-Some of the criteria, like cost in shops, were generic, but other were personal to me.
+Some of the criteria, like the cost in shops, were generic, but others were personal to me.
 Not all veg are equal to my palate.
 Tomatoes rock my tastebuds, but turnips… well, turn me off.